mlupin/fullstack-nanodegree-item-catalog/README.md

 # Item Catalog

 This project is a simple web application that provides a list of recipes within several categories.
 It uses third party authentication, and logged in users can add, edit, and delete their own recipes.
-Project is built using Python, Flask, SQL Alchemy, and Twitter Bootstrap.
+Project was built using Python, Flask, SQL Alchemy, and Twitter Bootstrap.

 Initial [Vagrant](https://www.vagrantup.com/) config cloned from [this repo](https://github.com/udacity/fullstack-nanodegree-vm).